+SOUTH STRATEGIC NEIGHBOURHOOD FORUM Report to:

+Date: 17 October 2018

+Executive Member / Reporting

+Officer:

-Report to: EXECUTIVE CABINET Date: 29 August 2018 Executive Member / Reporting Officer: Councillor Leanne Feeley - Executive Member (Lifelong Learning) Councillor Bill Fairfoull - Deputy Executive Leader James Thomas - Director of Children's Services (DCS) Tom Wilkinson - Assistant Director - Finance Subject: TAMESIDE STRATEGY FOR SCHOOLS Report Summary: The report sets out the strategic leadership proposed for Tameside MBC in relation to schools and school improvement, noting the complexity of the current education landscape.
+Councillor Leanne Feeley - Executive Member (Lifelong Learning)

+Councillor Bill Fairfoull - Deputy Executive Leader

+James Thomas - Director of Children's Services (DCS)

+Tom Wilkinson - Assistant Director - Finance

+Subject: TAMESIDE STRATEGY FOR SCHOOLS

+The report sets out the strategic leadership proposed for Report Summary:

+Tameside MBC in relation to schools and school improvement, noting the complexity of the current education landscape.
 The strategic approach sets out the role of local authority leadership in a system of school-led improvement and the strategic aims in relation to academisation.
 The report also sets out the issues in relation to academisation of PFI schools.

+Recommendations: Members are asked to note the following recommendations as agreed by Executive Cabinet:

-Recommendations: Executive Cabinet is asked to: Note the content of the report and approve the strategic approach outlined, and the specific objective of working towards having a smaller number of larger more sustainable locally led Multi-Academy Trusts which will drive improvement and work collaboratively with the Council.
-2. seek the necessary legal advice on the strength of the DfE's covenants / commitments set out in their standard documentation and the risks that would be retained by the Council, to enable the Cabinet to review its current stance on academisation of PFI schools in light of the external auditors concerns currently on record (AppendixB refers) with the cost of such legal advice being met by the Victorious Academies Trust, who are able to access such funding from the DfE under their Academies conversion process.
-Links to the Corporate Plan: The Corporate Plan outlines the priorities for improving the borough of Tameside including the quality of life for children and families.
-Financial Implications: (Authorised by Section 151 Officer) Contained in the body of the report.
-Legal Implications: (Authorised by Borough Solicitor) Contained in the body of the report.
+Note the content of the report and approve the strategic approach outlined, and the specific objective of working towards having a smaller number of larger more sustainable locally led Multi-Academy Trusts which improvement and work collaboratively with the Council.

+Seek the necessary legal advice on the strength of the DfE's covenants / commitments set out in their standard documentation and the risks that would be retained by the Council, to enable the Cabinet to review its current stance on academisation of PFI schools in light of the external auditors concerns currently on record (Appendix B refers) with the cost of such legal advice being met by the Victorious Academies Trust, who are able to access such funding from the DfE under their Academies conversion process.

+Links to the Corporate Plan: The Corporate Plan outlines the priorities for improving the borough of Tameside including the quality of life for children and families

+Financial Implications: (Authorised by Section 151 Officer)

+Contained in the body of the report.

+Legal Implications: (Authorised by Borough

+Solicitor)

+Contained in the body of the report.

 Risk Management: Contained in the body of the report.

-Access to Information : The background papers relating to this report can be inspected by contacting the report writers James Thomas and Tom Wilkson Telephone: 0161 342 3354 and 2062 e-mail: james.thomas@tameside.gov.uk or tom.wilkinson@tameside.gov.uk
+Access to Information: The background papers relating to this report can be inspected by contacting the report writers James Thomas and Tom Wilkson e-mail: james.thomas@tameside.gov.uk / tom.wilkinson@tameside.gov.uk

+Telephone: 0161 342 3354 / 2062